Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Critical Points of the Distance Function

 \section{Critical Points of the Distance Function}

-Critical points of smooth functions have been studied since the earliest days of calculus, but took on signficant additional importance following the development of Morse theory (e.g.\ \cite{milnor1963morse,morse1969critical}) which tied them closely to the homologies of manifolds, a topic that we shall discuss briefly in Section \ref{sec:topology}.
+Critical points of smooth functions have been studied since the earliest days of calculus, but took on significant additional importance following the development of Morse theory (e.g.\ \cite{milnor1963morse,morse1969critical}) which tied them closely to the homologies of manifolds, a topic that we shall discuss briefly in Section \ref{sec:topology}.
 At this point we note that if $\cM$ is a nice (closed, differentiable) $n$-dimensional manifold, and $f\:\cM\to\R$ a nice (Morse) function, then a point $c$ is called a critical point if $\nabla f(c) = 0$.
 A non-degenerate critical point is one for which the Hessian matrix $H_f(c)$ is non-singular.
 The Morse index $k\in\set{0,1,\ldots,n}$ of a non-degenerate critical point $c$ is then the number of negative eigenvalues of $H_f(c)$.
 These points, along with their indices, provide one of the main links between differential and algebraic topology.

 Classical Morse theory does not directly apply to the distance function mainly because it is not everywhere differentiable.
-However, one can still define a notion of non-degenerate critical points for the distance function, as well as their Morse index, which we now do.
-Our arguments follow \cite{gershkovich_morse_1997}, which we specialize to the case of the distance function.
+However, when the set $\cP$ is finite, one can still define a notion of non-degenerate critical points for the distance function $d_{\cP}$, as well as their Morse index.
+It turns out that, even in this case, knowledge of the critical points and their indices allows one to deduce topological properties of the related \cech complexes.
+We shall see how to do this later in Section \ref{sec:topology}, but for now we need some definitions.
+Our arguments follow from the results presented in \cite{gershkovich_morse_1997}.
+While the distance function served as the main motivation in \cite{gershkovich_morse_1997}, the results presented there are given in the more general context of `min-type' functions.
+Here, we specialize those results to the case of the distance function.

-Given a set $\cal P$ of points in $\R^d$, and defining the distance function $d_{\cP}$ \eqref{dfunction:def}, we start with the local (and global) minima of $d_{\cP}$; viz.\ the points of $\cP$ (where $d_{\cP} = 0$), and call these critical points with index $0$.
+Given a finite set of points ${\cal P}\subset\R^d$, and defining the distance function $d_{\cP}$ \eqref{dfunction:def}, we start with the local (and global) minima of $d_{\cP}$; viz.\ the points of $\cP$ (where $d_{\cP} = 0$), and call these critical points with index $0$.
 For higher indices, we have the following definition.